Frequently Asked Questions

 Backstitch is a (usually) black outline that goes around the outside of shapes.
 It can also be used for finer details like eyes, whiskers, or lettering.
 Backstitch is not difficult to do, but it can take time.
 In a pattern it is shown by a darker black line (or the colour of the backstitch thread).
 For more information you can go to this blog post about backstitch, or watch the tutorial video here.

 Yes there are!
 There are several playlists in the Peacock & Fig YouTube channel, and one is called Cross Stitch Tips and Techniques.
 This playlist is designed for stitchers with a little more experience, but of course the tips will help even those who have never stitched a pattern before.
-More videos are always being added, so make sure to subscribe to the channel to stay up to date with the most recent tips and tricks!

 There sure is!
 Just click here for an online DMC/Anchor conversion chart.
 If you enter your floss number in the search bar at the top right of the chart, both the DMC and Anchor conversions will come up.
 It doesn’t matter which floss manufacturer you prefer to use, just make sure you use only one manufacturer per project.
 Dyes can be sometimes a bit different between the manufacturers, so DMC black might stitch up very slightly differently than Anchor black.
 If you mix the two blacks in one project, it might be noticeable.
 Use whatever manufacturer you like, but only use that one for each project.

 For customer service questions about a pattern you’ve purchased (or would like to purchase) from peacockandfig.com, please get in touch via the contact form and I’ll be happy to help you out.
-Unfortunately due to the volume of requests I’m unable to respond to individual stitching technique questions, I’d recommend joining one of the many stitching Facebook groups and asking the very knowledgeable members there. 🙂
+Unfortunately due to the volume of requests I’m unable to respond to individual stitching technique questions, so I’d recommend joining one of the many stitching Facebook groups and asking the very knowledgeable members there. 🙂